LinShuhaiLAB/LipidIN/README.md

 Modules Description and Usage Instructions (LipidIN MS-DIAL published library)
 ---
-We provide the demo which named demo of LipidIN under LipidIN/MS-DIAL published library
+We provide the demo which named demo of LipidIN under LipidIN/LipidIN MS-DIAL published library

 ```
 ##### data preprocessing Using 'RaMS' package #####